SUBTITLE TOOL

 - Pause and compare: note the video timestamp vs when the subtitle appears.

 +2.3.
-If it appears 1.0s late, use-1.
+If 1.0s late, use-1.

 Common real-world fixes

-- ±0.2 to ±1.5 seconds – typical “small drift” between different encodes/releases.
+- ±0.2 to ±1.5 seconds – typical “small offset” between different encodes/releases.

 - Negative shift – useful when subtitles lag behind speech.